Glossary

 Business‑Side Authoring Layer

-The top layer of the Deterministic Process Intelligence Architecture where leaders define identity, governance, and scenarios.
+The top layer of the Governed Process Intelligence Architecture where leaders define identity, governance, and scenarios.
 This layer ensures the business is the author of its own intelligence.

 C